 We have three targets here and hence three lots.

-It hits the first target as well as second target.
-But while approaching the third target it made a Doji followed by a green candle which gives confidence on uptrend.
+It hits the first target as well as the second target.
+But while approaching the third target it made a Doji followed by a green candle which gives confidence on an uptrend.

 But we can see another Doji is happening.
 So we change our stop loss from “Upper Band of 1 SD Bollinger “ to the low of the green candle formed after the first doji.